Dhayam: Plot

 Eight people enter a room in a company for an interview for the post of CEO.
 The room has no windows, the walls are white, and there is a clock attached to one side.
 There are five men and three women.
-The men include one smart guy in white, one villain in full black, one coward who always bites his nails, one clairvoyant guy who always laughs like a fool, and one tall guy who wears a mask.
-The women include one lady in a saree, one in an office skirt suit, and one in jeans and a shirt.
-The company representative enters the hall and addresses that the former CEO committed suicide in the same room and is roaming as a ghost.
+The men include one smart guy in white, one villain in full black, one coward who always bites his nails, one clairvoyant who always laughs like a fool, and one tall guy who wears a mask.
+The women include one lady in a saree, one in an office skirt and suit, and one in jeans and a shirt.
+The company representative enters the hall and addresses the fact that the former CEO committed suicide in the same room and is roaming as a ghost.
 The interview is simple: whoever among the eight candidates remains alive and sane after one hour will become the CEO.
 The timer begins.

-The evil guy makes fun of everyone and forces the tall guy to remove the mask, but he refuses.
+The villain makes fun of everyone and forces the tall guy to remove the mask, but he refuses.
 After 10 minutes, the lights suddenly go off.
 When they are back on, the tall guy is shown being hanged from the roof.
 They believe that the ghost kills people every 10 minutes, and they must work together to stay alive.
-The guy who always laughs suddenly begins to laugh hysterically and reveals that he can see ghosts and laughs whenever he sees one.
-After another 10 mins, the laughing guy is killed with a cut, then the coward dies.
-People suspect the evil guy, and the smart guy knocks him off.
-Now, the ladies and smart guy remain.
+The clairvoyant suddenly begins to laugh hysterically and reveals that he can see ghosts and laughs whenever he sees one.
+After another 10 minutes, the clairvoyant is killed with a cut, and then the coward dies.
+People suspect the villain, and the smart guy knocks him off.
+Now, the ladies and the smart guy remain.